 Rochelle is a distinguished twenty-seven-year veteran of the Philadelphia Police Department, a caring mother, and a lifelong Philadelphian.
 Rochelle was one of seven siblings - born and raised in North Philadelphia.
 In 2019, Rochelle Bilal not only became the first woman Sheriff in Philadelphia County, Pennsylvania; she became the first African American woman Sheriff in Philadelphia County, Pennsylvania's 181 year history of the office's existence.

-During those 27 years as public servant in the Philadelphia Police Department her responsibilities were covered in the following fields: patrol, special victims’ unit (approx. 14yrs.), H.I.D.T.A., which stands for a high intense drug traffic area - a task force that included the Federal Bureau of Investigation and the Drug Enforcement Administration.
+During those 27 years as a public servant in the Philadelphia Police Department, her responsibilities were covered in the following fields: patrol, special victims’ unit (approx. 14yrs.), H.I.D.T.A., which stands for a high-intensity drug traffic area - a task force that included the Federal Bureau of Investigation and the Drug Enforcement Administration.

 In Colwyn borough, Rochelle was the first female hired to serve as the Director of Public Safety where she managed the police department and the volunteer fire department.
 She also developed the community outreach program for the Colwyn Police department.

-For over a decade, she currently serves as the Secretary of the Philadelphia NAACP and as the President of the Guardian Civic League - a law enforcement community oversight organization comprising of over 2,500 active and retired Philadelphia police officers.
+For over a decade, she served as the Secretary of the Philadelphia NAACP and as the former President of the Guardian Civic League - a law enforcement community oversight organization comprising over 2,500 active and retired Philadelphia police officers.

 In addition to teaching all new recruits at the Philadelphia Police Academy, she developed a program called, ‘steer straight’ within the police academy.
 This program instructs new recruits before they graduate from the police academy on topics that could cost them their career if they do not obey the law.
-Her community service within each organization included but is not limited to the following: summer enrichment program which gave youth ages 7-12yrs educational opportunities in reading, mathematics and science.
-In addition, they hired college and high school students of which provided a strong work ethic in the workplace.
+Her community service within each organization included but is not limited to the following: summer enrichment program which gave youth ages 7-12yrs educational opportunities in reading, mathematics, and science.
+In addition, they hired college and high school students who provided a strong work ethic in the workplace.

 Throughout her tenure on the force - she's seen it all.
 Rochelle understands the struggles officers face while trying to keep communities safe.
 She also understands the devastation that families suffer when a loved one is locked up and the effects of insensitive policing in their communities.